This blog may contain affiliate links. Read our disclosure policy for more info.

 The shuttle includes transportation to any hotel in Banff – if you need recommendations, check out our guide to the 10 best hotels in Banff for all travelers and budgets!
 You’ll also get to enjoy the scenery along the way.
 This particular shuttle service also includes the flexibility to make a couple of quick stops along the way if your group is interested in a few scenic photos – just ask your driver!

 The disadvantage to a shuttle is once you’re in Banff, you’ll have to rely on the bus, taxis, Ubers, or your feet to get around.
-If that’s not a problem for you, then the private shuttle is a great option.
+If that’s not a problem for you (and there are some excellent bus tours in Banff too!), then the private shuttle is a great option.
 Banff itself is a fun place to explore without a car.
 In fact, walking around the main street – Banff Ave – is one of my favorite spots and it’s easily one of the most Instagrammable places in Banff National Park!

 Take a Shared Shuttle from Calgary Airport to Banff